 If you have been playing the acoustic guitar on an Occupy encampment, student or labor marches, general assemblies and social centers, then you’ll surely find yourself quite inspired by artists like Ryan Harvey, David Rovics or Mark Gunnery from the Riot Folk Collective.

-Marko Greyhound’s side of the split is even more interesting for me, personally, since we’re sharing the same history and fate as born and raised in one of the most interesting regions of Europe.
+Marko Greyhound’s (ex-xMarkox, and singer of Mental Development) side of the split is even more interesting for me, personally, since we’re sharing the same history and fate as born and raised in one of the most interesting regions of Europe.

 Not surprisingly Marko’s part of the split with Ryan Harvey starts with a song called “Раздели/Владеј” (Divide/Conquer) and the lyrics translated into English go like “is the symbol of the flag / what makes us different. / divide and conquer, / a situation that repeats / nation = formula for destruction / border = formula for disintegration”.
 Then we have “Драг Премиере” (Dear Prime Minister), which came as a prelude for what happened in the country just after the split has been released in May 2015 with the shootings in Kumanovo and the massive protests on the streets of Skopje denouncing prime minister Nikola Gruevski’s corrupt government.
 So Marko Greyhound’s songs were a great soundtrack when reading the latest news from Skopje, especially those extremely biased articles in both Macedonian and Bulgarian media.
 There are two more songs on the split dealing with the reality on the Balkans – one of the poorest European regions.
 All the songs come along with English translations, so you can satisfy your curiosity to understand what he is singing about.